GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 Other factors like OOO state, recent review activity or code authorship are not considered.

-**NOTE:** The scores for the code owners are not exposed via the REST API but only influence the sort order.

 #### <a id="sortingExample">Sorting Example

 The returned code owners are sorted by an internal score that is computed from